Changes to your studies – interrupting, withdrawing, re- sitting, transferring

 - Tuesday 6 January 2021 if you do not wish to sit the Semester A exams

-- Friday 1 May 2020 if you do not wish to sit the Semster B exams
+- Wednesday 5 May 2021 if you do not wish to sit the Semester B exams

-If you miss the deadline but feel that you are unfit to sit exams or submit coursework due to medical or personal circumstances, you need to consider making a claim under the university’s Extenuating Circumstances policy.
+If you miss the deadline but feel unfit to sit exams or submit coursework due to medical or personal circumstances, you need to consider making a claim under the university’s Extenuating Circumstances policy.
 Full guidance on this policy and how to submit a claim is explained in the Advice and Counselling Service advice guide ‘Extenuating Circumstances’.

-Alternatively you can sit the Semester A exams and then interrupt before the start of Semester B, in which case for the 2020/21 academic year you should interrupt by Friday 22 January 2021.
+Alternatively you could sit the Semester A exams in January and then interrupt before the start of Semester B, in which case for the 2020/21 academic year you should interrupt by Friday 22 January 2021.
 Interrupting before the start of semester B reduces your fee liability as explained in the Tuition Fees section of this guide.